French press

-A French press, also known as a cafetière, cafetière à piston, caffettiera a stantuffo, press pot, coffee press, or coffee plunger, is a coffee brewing device, although it can also be used for other tasks.
-The earliest known device was patented in 1852 in France by Jacques-Victor Delforge and Henri-Otto Mayer.
+A French press, also known as a cafetière, cafetière à piston, caffettiera a stantuffo, press pot, coffee press or coffee plunger is a coffee brewing device, although it can also be used for other tasks.
+As a method of coffee preparation based on steeping the coffee grounds for a few minutes in hot water, the French press is a very simple device which can deliver an excellent coffee taste.
+Since it is compact and portable, the French press is a popular choice for camping.

+In 1812, Benjamin Thompson invented a drip-press coffee brewing device In 1852, Jacques-Victor Delforge and Henri-Otto Mayer patented a device in France.

 Name

 In English, the device is known in North America as a French press or coffee press; in Britain and Ireland as a cafetière, from the French for "coffee maker"; and in New Zealand, Australia, and South Africa as a coffee plunger (the coffee brewed in it is plunger coffee).
 It is known in French as a cafetière à piston or simply cafetière (also the usage in Dutch), though some speakers might also use genericized trademarks, such as Melior or Bodum.
 In Italian, it is known as a caffettiera a stantuffo; in German as a Pressstempelkanne, Stempelkanne ("stamp pot"), Stabfilterkanne, Kaffeepresse ("coffee press") or Bistrokanne.